Thyroid Cancer: What Women Should Know

 Thyroid disorders are more common in women, probably due to the roles of hormones, which are different in females than in males.

-Thyroid nodules (growths), Russell says, affect up to 80 percent of women, but only 5 percent to 15 percent of those lumps and bumps are malignant.
-Better testing means thyroid tumors are on the rise, he notes, saying that it’s projected to become the third most common cancer.
+Thyroid nodules (growths), Mady says, affect up to 80 percent of women, but only 5 percent to 15 percent of those lumps and bumps are cancerous.
+Better diagnostic testing with ultrasound imaging and fine-needle aspiration biopsy means detecting thyroid tumors is on the rise.
+Overall, this has led to the rising incidence of thyroid cancer, which is now the third most common cancer worldwide.

-“Malignant” and “cancer” are scary words, but Russell says that most thyroid cancer is highly treatable, even when the cancer cells spread to nearby lymph nodes, which occurs frequently.
+“Malignant” and “cancer” are scary words, but Mady says that most thyroid cancer is very treatable, even when the cancer cells spread to nearby lymph nodes, which occurs frequently.

 “We treat it almost like a chronic condition where the patient gets treatment and visits her doctor regularly for follow-up.”